- Medicare Part B and Medicare Advantage cover vaccines for the new coronavirus, SARS-CoV-2.

 Part A also covers people who would have normally been discharged but need to stay under quarantine at a hospital or other inpatient facility.

 Additionally, Part B covers most doctors’ services that you receive while you’re an inpatient at a hospital.

 Advantage plans are required to offer the same basic set of benefits as original Medicare (parts A and B).
-Because of this, if you have an Advantage plan, you’ll be covered for the same services we’ve discussed above.
+Because of this, if you have an Advantage plan, you’ll be covered for the same services discussed above.

 Some Advantage plans may offer expanded telehealth benefits.
 Additionally, prescription drug coverage is included in many Advantage plans.

-Which parts of Medicare cover the 2019 Novel Coronavirus (COVID-19)?
+Which parts of Medicare cover COVID-19?

-- Part D: Part D covers prescription drugs.
+- Part D covers prescription drugs.